MuaSevim/MuaSevim/README.md

-- 👋 Hi, I’m @MuaSevim
+- 👋 Hi, I’m Mua Sevim
-- 👀 I’m a Junior Web Developer who is based in Örebro, Sweden
+- 👀 I’m a Junior Web Developer currently based in Örebro, Sweden
-- 🌱 I’m currently working as a freelancer
+- 🌱 I’m currently working as a Full Stack freelancer
-- 💞️ I’m actively searching for a full-time job as a Front-End Developer
+- 💞️ Actively searching for a full-time job as a Front-End Web Developer anywhere around Europe
-- 📫 How to reach me: mua.sevim@gmail.com
+- 📫 How to reach out: 📩 mua.sevim@gmail.com  📞 +905302748182

 <!---
 MuaSevim/MuaSevim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.